 A Flame of Thylacines

-In her highly anticipated second prose work, award-winning author explores the lost Tasmanian tiger’s legacy.
-In this compelling book, Charlotte Van den Broeck follows traces of the extinct Tasmanian tiger.
-Her journey takes her from zoos and natural history collections in Europe to the depths of the bush in Lutruwita; Tasmania, along the paths of philosophy, science and fiction.
+In her highly anticipated second prose work, award-winning author Charlotte Van den Broeck explores the legacy of the lost Tasmanian tiger.
+In this compelling book, she traces the extinct animal’s footsteps from zoos and natural history collections in Europe to the depths of the bush in Lutruwita (Tasmania), navigating the intersections of philosophy, science, and fiction.

 It is a tour de forceDe Tijd